Mflo1180/Splunk-Linux-Authentication-Monitoring-and-Threat-Detection-Lab/readme.md

 ## Overview

-This project focused on building a basic SIEM workflow using Splunk to monitor and investigate Linux authentication activity on an Ubuntu virtual machine.
+This project demonstrates how to monitor and analyze Linux authentication logs using Splunk in a virtualized lab environment.

 ---

 ## Objectives

 - Monitor `/var/log/auth.log`
-- Detect failed logins
+- Detect failed login attempts
-- Identify brute-force attempts
+- Identify brute-force behavior

 ---